Enya: Career

-1980–1985: Clannad and early solo career
+1980–1982: Clannad

 In 1970, several members of Enya's family formed Clannad, a Celtic folk band.
-Clannad hired Nicky Ryan as their manager, sound engineer, and producer, and Ryan's future wife, Roma Ryan, as tour manager and administrator.
-In 1980, after her year at college, Enya decided not to pursue a music degree at university and instead accepted Ryan's invitation to join Clannad, having wanted to expand their sound with keyboards and an additional vocalist.
-Enya performed an uncredited role on their sixth studio album, Crann Úll (1980), with a line-up of siblings Máire, Pól, and Ciarán Brennan, and twin uncles Noel and Pádraig Duggan.
-She features in their follow-up, Fuaim (1981), as a full-time member.
-Nicky said it was not his intention to make Enya a permanent member, as she was "fiercely independent [...] intent on playing her own music.
-She was just not sure of how to go about it."
-This sparked discussions between the two on layering vocals to create a "choir of one", a concept inspired by Phil Spector's Wall of Sound technique that had interested them.
+Clannad hired Nicky Ryan as their manager, sound engineer, and producer, and Ryan's girlfriend (later his wife) Roma as tour manager and administrator.
+In 1980, after a year at college, Enya decided not to go to university and pursue a music degree, and instead accepted Nicky Ryan's invitation to play alongside the band Clannad, with him having wanted to expand their sound with keyboards and an additional vocalist.
+Enya performed an uncredited role on their sixth studio album, Crann Úll (1980), with a line-up of her eldest siblings Moya, Pól, and Ciarán Brennan, and twin uncles Noel and Pádraig Duggan.
+She features in their follow-up, Fuaim (1982), singing lead vocals on the song "An Túll" (Irish Gaelic for "The Apple").
+The band toured Europe, seeing Enya join the band for performances in Germany, Holland, and Switzerland.